georgialoper/vanilla-extract-codemash-2023/pages/4_example-component.md

 </Heading>
 ```
 <!--
-We'll encapsulate all this into a Heading component which we will use in our parent component, in this case app.tsx, like this with no additional props. -->
+We'll encapsulate all this into a Heading component.

+which we will use in our parent component, in this case app.tsx, like this with no additional props. -->

 ---